AlexxNica/infra-config/README.md

 ### 2. Get added to Chromium infrastructure configuration

+To do this, open a JIRA ticket in the INTK project, asking to enable the Chromium CQ bot for your repo.

 We use the Chromium CQ bot, which is a service provided by Chromium infrastructure.
-There are a couple of Google-internal repos that require changes for every new Fuchsia repo with CQ.
+There are a couple of Google-internal repos that require changes for every new Fuchsia repo with CQ, which the Infra team can do for you.

-Open a ticket in JIRA and assign to someone on the Fuchsia instructure team, saying that you want to enable the Chromium CQ bot for your repo.

 ### 3. Enable CQ features in Gerrit

 Once everything else is done, you'll need a Fuchsia Gerrit administrator to turn on all the appropriate CQ buttons in Gerrit.
-Open a JIRA ticket and assign to someone on the Fuchsia infrastructure team asking to enable CQ for your repo in Gerrit (or just add a comment on your existing ticket from step 2).
+Open a JIRA ticket in the INTK project, asking to enable CQ for your repo in Gerrit (or just add a comment on your existing ticket from step 2).

 If you are a Gerrit administrator, you can do it yourself.
 Go to the project administration page for the repo you want to change, and open the "Access" tab